Andrew Gillum Chooses Chris King As Running Mate

-Andrew Gillum, Mayor of Tallahassee and current Democratic Candidate for Governor in Florida, and his wife, R. Jai, made a Facebook Live video on Thursday to announce his running mate.
-In a surprise turn of events, the Gillum’s invited Chris and Kristen King and introduced Chris as the next Lieutenant Governor of Florida.
+Andrew Gillum, mayor of Tallahassee and current Democratic candidate for governor in Florida, and his wife, R. Jai, made a Facebook Live video on Thursday to announce his running mate.
+In a surprise turn of events, the Gillum’s invited Chris and Kristen King and introduced Chris as the next lieutenant governor of Florida.

-Gillum’s choice came as a twist because King himself had also run for Florida’s Governor in the Democratic primaries, but had only come in 5th place.
+Gillum’s choice came as a twist because King himself had also run for Florida’s governor in the Democratic primaries, but had only come in fifth place.
 However, Gillum and King had developed a friendship during the long year of campaigning for the governorship, and their friendly feelings were cemented after King defended Gillum when questioned about the FBI’s probe into political corruption in Tallahassee, reported The Tallahassee Democrat.

 In the video, R. Jai talks about how when Gillum proposed to her, he did not simply ask her to marry him, he asked her to become his partner.
 So when Gillum was looking for a running mate, he was looking for a partner, which he found in King because of their similarities in values and what they hold important.